indranil143/PRODIGY_DS_02/README.md

 # PRODIGY_DS_02

-# Data Science Internship Task 2
-# Introduction
-This repository contains the code and analysis for Task 2 of my Data Science internship at Prodigy Info Tech.
-For this task, I performed data cleaning and exploratory data analysis (EDA) on a dataset of my choice.
-I chose the Titanic dataset from Kaggle for this analysis.
+This repository contains the code and analysis for Task 2 of my Data Science internship at Prodigy Infotech.
+I performed data cleaning and exploratory data analysis (EDA) on the Titanic dataset from Kaggle.

-# Dataset
-The Titanic dataset is a well-known dataset in the field of data science and contains information about passengers aboard the Titanic, including their demographics and survival status.
-This dataset is widely used for educational purposes and provides an opportunity to explore various data analysis techniques.

-# Task Description
+#Task Description
-The main objective of this task was to perform data cleaning and exploratory data analysis to gain insights into the Titanic dataset.
-This involved handling missing values and exploring relationships between variables to identify patterns and trends in the data.
+The goal was to clean the data and perform EDA to uncover patterns and trends, focusing on variables like gender, passenger class, age, fare, and survival rate.

-# Analysis Highlights
+#Analysis Highlights
-Conducted data cleaning to handle missing values and duplicates.
-Explored relationships between variables such as gender, passenger class, age, fare, and survival rate.
-Identified patterns and trends in the data, including the higher survival rate among females, the impact of passenger class on survival, and the relationship between age and survival.
+Handled missing values and duplicates.
+Explored key relationships such as the higher survival rate among females and the impact of passenger class on survival.

-# Conclusion
+#Conclusion
-The data cleaning and exploratory data analysis performed on the Titanic dataset provided valuable insights into the factors influencing survival rates during the Titanic disaster.
-This analysis contributes to a better understanding of historical events and showcases the application of data science techniques in deriving meaningful insights from data.
+This analysis revealed valuable insights into the factors affecting survival during the Titanic disaster and demonstrated the use of data science techniques for understanding real-world data.